 - The TPMS is not a substitute for the regular tire pressure check.
 Be sure to check the tire pressure regularly. - If the vehicle is being driven at speeds of less than 16 MPH (25 km/h), the TPMS may not operate correctly. - Be sure to install the specified size of tires to the 4 wheels correctly.

-Master warning light (if so equipped)
+Low windshield-washer fluid warning light (if so equipped)